Mega-Fi/megafi-docs/landing/docs/hedge/overview.md

 ### Exercising Options

-**During Exercise Window**:
-1. Option becomes exercisable 1 hour before expiry
+**Exercise Process**:
+1. Option is in-the-money (price above strike for calls, below strike for puts)
-2. Click "Exercise" on in-the-money option
+2. Click "Exercise" on the option
 3. System calculates profit
 4. USDm profit transferred to wallet
 5. NFT burns

-**Auto-Exercise**:
-- System exercises profitable options at expiration
-- No manual intervention needed
-- Optimal execution guaranteed
+**OTM Options**: Out-of-the-money options can only be exercised if the strike price is reached.

 ## Pricing & Premiums